Brock Purdy pitches 4 TDs, leads 49ers over Cowboys 42-10

 Kittle became the first Niners player with three TD catches in a game since Vernon Davis in 2009.

-Purdy added a 1-yard TD pass to Kyle Juszczyk in the fourth quarter.
+Purdy added a 1-yard TD pass to Kyle Juszczyk in the fourth quarter and the rest of the game was merely garbage time with mostly backups.

+"You have to learn how to take a punch," Cowboys edge rusher Micah Parsons said.
+"We got punched in the face tonight and that's just the reality of it.
+I'm not shying from it.
+We got beat up in all phases.
+And that's the reality."

 FAST STARTERS